 Task Timing Comment Develop and implement solutions for temporary and long-term accommodation.
-March 2017 - March 2018 Refer Human and Social Recovery Group action: Connect displaced householders to housing assistance and support mechanisms 2.
-Initiate immediate Rapid Damage Assessment.
-Completion end of April 2017 QRA and Queensland Health rapid assessments complete.
-DHPW Government initial assessments being finalised.
+Completed 308 applications for Emergency Housing Assistance were received by impacted members of the community.
+A range of options were provided including emergency accommodation in hotels and motels, rent assistance, bond loans and support into the rental market.
+2. Initiate immediate Rapid Damage Assessment.
+Completed Rapid damage assessment of frontline government infrastructure was completed by 30 April 2017.
 3. Finalise detailed building assessment on government building infrastructure.
-Anticipated completion end of June 2017 Being implemented.
+Completed Government asset owners were able to prioritise the delivery of repairs based on the building assessments undertaken by HPW.
 4. Repair or demolish and rebuild government owned building assets.
-March 2017 - March 2018 Repair and rectification strategies being developed with asset owning agencies.
+Completed Asset owning government entities developed and delivered strategies to repair and restoration of damage to decrease impact on service delivery.
 5. Determine repair/rebuild approach for community assets.
-March 2017 - March 2018 Initial impact assessments completed.
-Repair and rectification strategies to be developed with QRA and local authorities.
+Completed Repair and rectification strategies were developed between QRA and local authorities.
 6. Support, monitor and advise reconstruction supply chain activities.
-Ongoing Well advanced.
-QBCC website reflects list of local licenced trade/contractors.
+Completed No significant issues were identified.
+QBCC website continues to highlight local licenced trade/ contractors.
 7. Support the Department of Communities, Child Safety and Disability Services (DCCSDS) Structural Assistance Grant assessments.
-Ongoing Being developed in conjunction with DCCSDS as demand requires.
+Completed Structural Assistance Grant assessments were completed, and reports provided to the then DCCSDS.
 8. Facilitate community access to independent building repair advice.
-Ongoing Multi agency support and advice being provided through Recovery Hubs.
+Completed QBCC developed factsheets and provided information sessions for impacted community members and homeowners rebuilding after a disaster.
 Identify and recommend action, where necessary, to address any regulatory impediments to a successful building recovery.
-Ongoing Being addressed as issues arise.
+Completed No significant issues identified.
+QBCC developed and published factsheets regarding the permit requirements for rebuilding & repairing after a cyclone.
+Circulation to and awareness of stakeholders at local and state government level was progressed.
 Support local and district recovery groups as necessary with reconstruction and funding arrangements.
-Ongoing Being implemented with QRA and local authorities as requirements are known.
+Completed QRA worked with local authorities to support eligible infrastructure rectification.
 11. Consider ongoing opportunities to develop building infrastructure resilience.
-April 2018 Local Government planning schemes and Building Code being considered as issues are identified.
-12. Input into general communication strategy in relation to building and electrical health and safety messages.
-Ongoing Proactive communication on asbestos and electrical safety has been completed.
-Other issues are being address as they are identified.
+Completed Lessons learnt were incorporated into the Household Resilience Program.
+Input into general communication strategy in relation to building and electrical health and safety messages.
+Completed Proactive communication on asbestos and electrical safety messaging was distributed.